 Our professional advice

 To answer the question of how much it costs to install solar panels on a house we look at what elements are components of a solar system.
-Thus we see how much it actually costs a solar kit.
+Thus we see how much it costs a solar kit.
 We will take the elements that allow us to have a solar system that makes us save about 90% of the energy we consume per year.

 To understand the real cost of this technology, we can check what 1 KW of photovoltaic produces.
 The annual production per photovoltaic kW in Spain can be around 1,300 kWh (may be higher in areas with high irradiation).
 The annual consumption of the average Spanish household is 3,500 kWh.

 With only 2.7 kW (less than 3,000 euros in modules) we can generate as much energy as an average Spanish household consumes annually.
-Of course that energy costs less than € 3,000, but we pay every year.
+Of course, that energy costs less than € 3,000, but we pay every year.
 Instead, photovoltaic modules have an estimated life of about 30 years.

-For a sunny location, southern half of the peninsula, with 2.25 kW would cover 90% of the average household consumption.
-That is, with 9 solar panels of 250 Wp, would form a solar kit that can generate 90% of the electricity we consume in a year.
+For a sunny location, the southern half of the peninsula, with 2.25 kW would cover 90% of the average household consumption.
+That is, with 9 solar panels of 250 Wp, it would form a solar kit that can generate 90% of the electricity we consume in a year.

 The inverter is the element responsible for transforming electrical energy in the form of direct current (DC) generated by the solar kit in electric power as alternating current (AC), which can be used in any appliance at home.